20 class reunion ideas for a memorable get-together

 Unless your reunion is more of a cocktail party, guests will probably expect a meal—and unlike your school days, cold pizza won’t cut it.
 Provide plated dinners for each guest or have a buffet available for them to build their own meal.

-If your venue provides catered meals, enable Guest Surveys on your Paperless Post invitation to give recipients meal options to choose from.
+If your venue provides catered meals, enable Guest Surveys on your Paperless Pro invitation to give recipients meal options to choose from.
 Or have everyone contribute to a potluck dinner—just add a Link Block to your invitation with a link to a sign-up sheet.

 15. Bite-size desserts